Frank Gifford: Broadcasting

 Gifford was providing play-by-play in the waning moments of a 1980 Monday Night Football game between the New England Patriots and Miami Dolphins when he and Cosell learned of John Lennon's murder.
 Cosell initially balked at breaking the news live on air, but Gifford convinced him, saying, "You’ve got to.
 If you know it, we’ve got to do it.
 Don’t hang on it.
 It’s a tragic moment, and this is going to shake up the whole world".
 Cosell then informed the national audience of the tragedy.

 On January 20, 1985, Gifford provided play-by-play for the first Super Bowl to be broadcast on ABC, Super Bowl XIX between the San Francisco 49ers and Miami Dolphins in Stanford, California.
 Gifford was joined in the booth by Don Meredith and Joe Theismann.

 In 1986, Al Michaels took over play-by-play duties, and Gifford switched to a color commentator role.
 However, Gifford did play-by-play for the next several years (Gifford was joined by Lynn Swann and O. J. Simpson on color commentary in 1986 and by Dan Dierdorf for the rest of his run on Monday Night Football) whenever Michaels was covering post-season baseball games for the network.

-Following his affair with airline flight attendant Suzen Johnson in 1997, Gifford was replaced in the broadcast booth by Boomer Esiason in 1998.
+Gifford was replaced in the broadcast booth by Boomer Esiason in 1998.
 That season he was reassigned to a nominal role for ABC's Monday night pregame show, but that program was cancelled after one season.
 Gifford was not offered a new role by the network.
 Gifford was also host of British TV network Channel 4's NFL coverage with British born former New England Patriots kicker John Smith in 1986, which included coverage of Super Bowl XXI.
 Additionally, he narrated the official Super Bowl XLVIII highlight film for NFL Films, for which he had narrated the New York Giants' annual highlight films.

 Gifford was also a reporter and commentator on other ABC sports programs, such as coverage of the Olympics (including the controversial men's basketball gold medal game between the United States and Soviet Union at the 1972 Summer Olympics in Munich, which Gifford called alongside Bill Russell), skiing and golf.
 He announced Evel Knievel's jumps for ABC's Wide World of Sports in the 1970s, including when Knievel failed to clear 13 buses at Wembley Stadium in 1975.
 Gifford also guest hosted Good Morning America on occasion, including once when he met his future wife, Kathie Lee.

 In 1977, Gifford won an Emmy Award for Outstanding Sports Personality.
 He was given the Pete Rozelle Radio-Television Award by the Pro Football Hall of Fame In 1995 for his NFL television work.

 Monday Night Football paid tribute to Gifford on September 14, 2015, by having ESPN announcers Mike Tirico and Jon Gruden wear the gold jackets that Gifford helped make famous as a broadcaster.